 - Your child may be asked to stop taking thyroid replacement hormones to allow the iodine to work.

-- Iodine is radioactive so your child will have to stay in hospital, in a single room, for a few days while the radioactivity leaves your body.
-Safety measures will be in place, including: your doctor will talk to you about any safety measures you may need to continue at home for a few days.
+- Iodine is radioactive so your child will have to stay in hospital, in a single room, for a few days until the radioactivity leaves your child’s body.
+Safety measures will be in place.
+Your doctor will talk to you about any safety measures you may need to be continued for a few days at home

 What are the results of treatment?

-The results of treatment are generally excellent and most children and young people are cured with first line treatment.
-After treatment your child will have to take thyroid hormones for the rest of their life.
+The results of treatment of thyroid carcinoma are generally excellent and most children and young people are cured after completing the first-line treatment.
+After therapy, your child will have to take thyroid hormones for the rest of his life.

 This is mainly happening in adult patients with Thyroid Carcinoma, and involves testing new drugs which target the thyroid cancer specifically, after standard treatment has failed.
 This rarely needs to be considered in children with Thyroid Carcinoma as their results are so good.

-- Collecting data of children with Thyroid Carcinoma among all European countries
+- Collecting data of children with Thyroid Carcinoma from all European countries

 - Creating guidelines for diagnosis and treatment with the goal to optimize the chance of cure

-- Giving advice in difficult cases to the responsible clinician at a European level and worldwide
+- Providing advice in difficult cases to the responsible clinicians both at a European level and worldwide

-- Collaborating with other Groups to improve knowledge on Thyroid Carcinoma
+- Collaborating with other Groups of experts and researchers to increase the knowledge on Thyroid Carcinoma